 The price of our cash product is based on the nearest most liquid futures contract, or primary contract, so over time as the underlying futures approach expiry the primary contract will change, which generally coincides with the roll dates of our forward instruments.

-Before each change in the primary contract, the implied holding cost rate is calculated, and fixed, measuring the difference between the mid-price of the 'next' primary contract and the mid-price of our current cash price.
+Before each change in the primary contract the implied holding cost rate is calculated, and fixed, measuring the difference between the mid-price of the 'next' primary contract and the mid-price of our current cash price.
 Each time we update our primary contract, the holding cost rate is recalculated to reflect this change.

-The Crude Oil Brent primary contract moved from June to July on 28 April at approximately 9.30pm (UK time).
+Let's say that the Crude Oil Brent primary contract moved from June to July on 28 April at approximately 9.30pm (UK time).

 A forward contract is a product with a fixed expiration or settlement date, upon which open positions will be settled at the closing price.
 Index, FX, commodity and treasury forward contracts are not subject to holding costs.